 This hearty crab soup will soon become your family’s favorite.
 It’s spiced with Old Bay Seasoning, a must-have in every Rehoboth Beach, Delaware kitchen.

 Spicy Crab Soup with shrimp and clams is a crowd pleaser and beyond delicious!
-It is a staple here in Rehoboth Beach, Delaware where we are famous for our Blue Crabs.
-A perfect soup in cold weather or on a hot summer night, or to warm you up on a cold winter day.
+It is a staple here in Rehoboth Beach, Delaware, where we are famous for our Blue Crabs.
+A perfect soup for a spring evening or hot summer night, or to warm you up on a cold winter day.
 This Crab Soup Recipe is great for a crowd.
 The best part is you can double or triple the recipe and freeze the leftovers for up to 3 months.
-Your friends and family will thank you for inviting them over, or dropping off a special container just for them to enjoy!
+Your friends and family will thank you for inviting them over or dropping off a special container just for them to enjoy!

 One of our favorite pastimes in Delaware is picking Blue Crabs.
 However, I either buy the Crabmeat fresh from a local seafood store or my favorite place – Costco.
 This recipe has been passed around from friend to friend and family to family throughout our little State of Delaware.

 Rich in Vitamin C & Vitamin SEA

-Tomatoes are loaded with Vitamin C and are a great antioxidant.
-Add shellfish to the mix and you are covering Vitamin A, B, and D, as well as omega-3’s, so you can not go wrong.
-You can make the recipe gluten-free by leaving out the Pearl Barley, but it does make a nice addition to the soup, but by all means modify to your diet.
+Tomatoes are loaded with Vitamin C and are an excellent antioxidant.
+Add shellfish to the mix, and you are covering Vitamin A, B, and D, as well as omega-3’s, so you can not go wrong.
+You can make the recipe gluten-free by leaving out the Pearl Barley, but it does make a nice addition to the soup, but by all means, modify the recipe to your diet.
 This crab soup recipe is a heart-healthy choice if you may need to substitute the butter for a mixture of olive oil and earth balance buttery spread.